usgs/wdfn-blog/content/api_catalog.md

 [OGC API](https://ogcapi.ogc.org/) as a flagship API.
 Our implementation of OGC API offers detailed metadata about multiple stations for easy map plotting, and offers certain limited forms of water data.
-We've only just begun to use this API and we plan to expand our use of it considerably, particularly as OGC API actively continues evolving.
+We've only just begun to use this API and we plan to expand our use of it considerably, particularly as OGC API continues evolving.
 Presently we implement its foundational [Part 1: Features-Core](https://ogcapi.ogc.org/features/).